 This month in worship and through other communication, our theme will be Keep Our Story Growing.
 We will hear one another’s faith stories and our stories of why we are United Methodist and what we love and appreciate about The UMC.

-The ties that bind us as the Body of Christ are strong within our church and in our community.
-We hope you will read the pages of the enclosed narrative budget brochure that will give you a look into the stewardship commitment needed for 2022.
-Near the end of October, you will receive another mailing asking you to prayerfully consider how you will invest in strengthening the ties that bind us to SPUMC.
+Please take time to read the enclosed narrative budget brochure that will give you a look into our story and the stewardship commitment needed for 2024.
+Near the end of October, you will receive another mailing asking you to prayerfully consider how you will invest in keeping our story growing in and through SPUMC.

 Rev. Jenny Arneson

 The Sun Prairie United Methodist Church has been a presence of God’s love and hope since 1845.
 In that year, 11 members formed a ‘Methodist Class,’ which formed the church.
 In 2020, we will celebrate our 175th year of being a faith community in Sun Prairie!
 It is amazing to think about all the lives touched by our ministry in those now 177 years.

 The current church building was built on its present location in 1962 and celebrates having nearly 900 members and friends.
 Many changes and additions have taken place to the church building since 1962, with the most recent changes be completed in 2013.